 - By informing customers of specials or offers and by making personal recommendations you can enhance the drinking experience of your customer and encourage them to explore new drinks.

-Your knowledge of both upselling and suggestive selling will maximise sales opportunities!
+Your knowledge of both upselling and suggestive selling will maximize sales opportunities!
 Both these techniques are about offering your customers choices.
 Upselling is adding value to something the customer has ordered.
-For example, if you are trying to convince a customer to order a more exceptional gin than the house gin, you need to be able to tell them why they should buy it.
+For example, if you are trying to convince a customer to order a more exceptional Gin than the house Gin, you need to be able to tell them why they should buy it.
 To do this highlight the positive aspects of the product such as quality of produce, superior taste and value for money.
 Suggestive selling is offering the customer something they did not know they wanted.
 For example, if you are trying to sell bar snacks to a customer, entice them by letting them know how the food will complement their drink.

-Top Tip – Recommending products with real enthusiasm makes customers feel welcomed and valued.
+Top Tip—Recommending products with real enthusiasm makes customers feel welcomed and valued.
 People love stories about their drinks - you could talk about the unique ingredients, the brand’s heritage or the inspiration behind your signature serve.

-Give it a go and see the results!
+Try it and see the results!